 The Alternative Curriculum pathway is a bespoke provision for a small group of students for whom mainstream education is not appropriate.
-Students will be selected for this provision.
+This is a guided pathway, and students will be selected for this provision.

 Alongside English Language, Literature, maths and science, students may have the opportunity to take at least two BTEC/technical qualifications, or work experience, or a college course.